 Tania Castroverde MoskalenkoExecutive Director

-Tania Castroverde Moskalenko joined Miami City Ballet as Executive Director in August 2018, bringing with her more than 20 years of experience leading successful performing arts institutions.
-Most recently serving as Chief Executive Officer of Chicago’s Auditorium Theatre, Castroverde Moskalenko worked to revitalize the organization’s financial health and oversaw a dramatic increase in programming, ticket sales, and philanthropic support.
-In 2017, she was named “Chicagoan of the Year for Dance” by the Chicago Tribune.
+Prior to MCB, Castroverde Moskalenko served as the Chief Executive Officer of Chicago’s Auditorium Theatre, revitalizing the organization’s financial health through new programming, increased earned revenue, and expanded philanthropic support.
+In 2017, she was named ‘Chicagoan of the Year for Dance’ by the Chicago Tribune.